LazZiya/Docs/XLocalizer/v1.0/culture-fallback-behavior.md

 If the request culture is not found in the first provider, next provider will be checked.
 Finally if no culture is detected the default culture will be used.

-`XLocalizer` is using the order defined in `startup` for configuring request localization options. for example given the below setup:
+`XLocalizer` is using the order defined in `startup` to check for the request culture, for example given the below setup:
 ````cs
 services.Configure<RequestLocalizationOptions>(ops =>
 {